Dextroamphetamine sustained-release capsulesPronunciation

 Treating attention deficit hyperactivity disorder (ADHD) in children.
 It is also used to treat a type of sleep disorder (narcolepsy).
 It may also be used for other conditions as determined by your doctor.

-Dextroamphetamine sustained-release capsules is a central nervous system stimulant.
+Dextroamphetamine sustained-release capsules are a central nervous system stimulant.
 Exactly how it works is not known.
 It affects certain chemicals in the brain, which may help to improve attention span and behavior.

 Do NOT use dextroamphetamine sustained-release capsules if: